 How could this have been avoided?

 - Gather as much knowledge as possible about the client before starting the process.
-Understanding what systems they have in place, what software they intend on purchasing, and what capabilities they require of the systems involved with the project can give you essential insight into the types of decisions you will face during the project.
+Understanding what systems are in place, software procurement plans, and required software capabilities can give essential insight into the types of decisions you will face during the project.
 With that insight, you’ll be able to prepare any counterarguments or alternative options that may be necessary.

 - Employ persuasion tactics if the client plans on moving forward with an ill-advised decision.
 Project managers must be communicators, and good communicators are adept at proving their case.
 One way to be persuasive is by getting to the root of the client’s desires.
 Figure out why they’re doing what they’re doing, and then create alternatives that cater to their needs and the project’s needs as well.

 Everyone always preaches strong planning practices, but it is a really tough principle to conform to.
-Planning involves invoking the critical thinking mechanism of our brains, and for some, this can be strenuous.
+Planning involves invoking the critical thinking mechanism of our brains, which can be a strenuous exercise.
+Thinking through different paths and extrapolating outcomes is tough business.
 We need to pause before jumping into the project and ensure a solid road map is in place to detail the ins and outs of the work.
-Failure to do this will result in a project where you as project manager will be constantly dodging problems and issues that should have and could have been avoided.
+Failure to do so will result in a project where you as project manager will be constantly dodging problems and issues that should have and could have been avoided.

 How can you implement better planning?